baw-de/HydBCsForOF/README.md

 # HydBCsForOF

 **HydBCsForOF** is a set of hydraulic engineering boundary conditions for the Volume-of-Fluid solver "interfoam" of OpenFOAM.
-This is neither a part of openfoam nor endorsed by the owners of OpenFOAM.
-The provided boundary conditions allow the specification of water flow rates for variable water levels and the prescribtions of water levels with variable flow rates.
+This is neither a part of OpenFOAM nor endorsed by the owners of OpenFOAM.
+The provided boundary conditions allow the specification of water flow rates (variable water levels) and the prescribtions of water levels (variable flow rates).

 ## Publications